drostron/slamdata-docs/source/users-guide.rst

 3.5 Exploring Sample Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* Click on the new patients file in the user interface.
+* Click on **patients** in the user interface.

-* A dialog will appear asking the name of the new workspace being created.
+* A dialog will appear asking the name of the new Workspace being created.

+* Give the Workspace a new name and click **Explore**.

-* User will be presented with a table showing the contents of the patients file.
+* You will be presented with a table showing the contents of the patients data.

-Take note that the data in the table is not only top level fields but also
+Note that the data in the table is not only top level fields but also
 contains arrays of various types of data for each record or document.

-In this instance SlamData created a new Workspace for the user, created an
+In this instance SlamData created a new Workspace for you, created an
-Open Card pointing to the new patients file, then stacked a Show Table card
+**Open Card** pointing to the patients data, then stacked a **Preview Table Card**
-on top of the Open Card.
+on top of the **Open Card**.

-The user can verify this by clicking on the left dots (gripper) on the left side
+You can verify this by clicking on the left dots on the left side
 of the screen and seeing the top most card slide to the right.
 The card now
-displayed is the Open Card.
+displayed is the **Open Card**.
 This determines which table or collection is used
 by the cards following it.

-* Click on the right grippers to go back to the Show Table Card
+* Click on the right grippers to go back to the **Preview Table Card**.

-The user can now navigate between pages of results.
+Click on the browse arrows at the bottom to scroll through the pages of data.

 Click on the Zoom Out |Zoom-Out| icon in the upper left of the interface to return to
 the database view.